oxidizing/sihl/README.md

 ### Services

 A service is a unit that provides some functionality.
-Most of the time, a service is just a collection of functions that belong together.
+Most of the time, a service is just a namespace so functions that belong together are together.
 This would be the equivalent of a class with just static methods in object-oriented programming.
-However, some services can be started and stopped which gives them a lifecycle.
+However, some services can be started and stopped.
+These services have a lifecycles which is taken care of by Sihl.
-Sihl makes sure that services with lifecycles are started and stopped in the right order.

-Sihl provides service interfaces and some service implementations.
-As an example, Sihl provides default implementation of the user service for user management with support for MariaDB and PostgreSQL.
+Sihl provides service interfaces and some implementations.
+As an example, Sihl provides a default implementation of the user service for user management with support for MariaDB and PostgreSQL.

 When you create a Sihl app, you usually start out with your service setup in a file `service.ml`.
 There, you list all services that you are going to use in the project.
 We can compose large services out of simple and small services using parameterized modules.
-This service composition is statically checked and you can use it throughout your project.
+This service composition is statically checked and it can be used throughout your own project.

 Sihl has to be made aware of the services you are going to use.
 That is why the second step of setting of services is done in the app description file.